Environment | In harmony with nature

 Key actions

-・Create and implement water stewardship plans based on Water Stewardship Policy (policies related to the responsible use of water)
+・Create and implement water stewardship plans based on a Water Stewardship Policy (policies related to the responsible use of water)

 ・Continuous improvement*1 of water withdrawal intensity